MicrosoftDocs/win32/desktop-src/IpHlp/ip-helper-functions.md

 ---
-Description: The following functions retrieve and modify configuration settings for the TCP/IP transport on the local computer. ms.assetid: 5f562470-f3e8-4305-a015-3a84cd09a1eb
+description: The following functions retrieve and modify configuration settings for the TCP/IP transport on the local computer. ms.assetid: 5f562470-f3e8-4305-a015-3a84cd09a1eb
 title: IP Helper Functions
 ms.topic: article